 The artist, Sir John Everett Millais, was a Victorian-era English painter who was one of the founders of the Pre-Raphaelite Brotherhood.
 The Pre-Raphaelite Brotherhood was founded at his home in London.
 Millais became a famous exponent of the style, his painting Christ in the House of His Parents.

-By the mid-1850s Millais was moving away from the Pre-Raphaelite style and developing a new and powerful form of realism in his art.
-His fascination of landscapes with wild and bleak locations is also clear in the many landscape paintings of his later period, which usually depict difficult terrain during the winter like this painting.
+By the mid-1850s, Millais was moving away from the Pre-Raphaelite style.
+He had developed a new and powerful form of realism in his art.
+His fascination with landscapes and with wild and bleak locations is also evident in the many landscape paintings of his later period, which usually depict difficult terrain during the winter like this painting.

 Blow Blow Thou Wind